deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 > </details>

-> Table 2 quantitatively compares different methods' performance on the unseen Mip-NeRF360 dataset using PSNR, SSIM, and LPIPS metrics for 6 and 9 input views.
+> Table 2 quantitatively compares different methods' performance on the unseen Mip-NeRF360 dataset using PSNR, SSIM, and LPIPS metrics.

 {{< table-caption >}}